cozy-labs/cozy-desktop/KNOWN_ISSUES.md

 ## macOS integration

+* The app takes some time before actually syncing, may hold on until there is no more activity.
 * The systray icon/menu doesn't behave exactly the same as native ones: missing background color when selected, clicking on nearby icon doesn't hide the popover...
-* Right-click menu doesn't work, so there is no obvious way to quit (workaround: you can show the help form and then quit via menu or Cmd+Q).
+* Right-click menu doesn't work, the only way to quit is through the popover, in the preferences tab.
-* Clicking on the systray icon may bring you to the last *space* were it was open.
 * The popover is still moveable with tools like BetterTouchTools.
-* When opening the local synced folder, the Finder windows shows up in the background.

 ## GNU/Linux integration